 TDS is any chemical that remains after the water evaporates.
 TDS can be measured chemically or electronically.
 The recommended TDS level is no more than 1500 ppm.

 Water balance overall is referred to as the saturation index, or SI.
 It’s the overall balance of pH, TF, CH and ALK.
 Water is considered balanced if the SI is between -0.3 and +0.3.
 Refer to the chart to calculate your Saturation Index.

 It’s important to note that maintaining both balanced water and healthy water is essential.
 Sanitation and filtration are key to ensuring that your pool water is healthy and safe for your friends and family.
 Talk to your local pool professional about the steps you need to take for water sanitation and to ensure that your pool is filtering your water properly.

 The really good news is that there are lots of great tools that will help you balance your water–super easy-to-use handheld calculators, test kits and even apps you can download on your smartphone or tablet.
 Taking just a few moments to familiarize yourself with water chemistry and staying on top of your water balance is easy and will help you enjoy an endless summer of carefree days swimming in your crystal-clear pool.
 Happy swimming!

-Thursday Pools designs and manufactures fiberglass pool shells that are handcrafted with the highest standards and craftsmanship.
+Thursday Pools designs and manufactures fiberglass pool shells that are handcrafted with high standards and craftsmanship.
 Our one-piece, inground fiberglass swimming pool manufacturing facility is based out of Fortville, Indiana.
 At Thursday Pools, we aspire to be the world’s most respected fiberglass pool manufacturer.
 We believe passion, care and attention to details make the difference.